theYeeti/pact-lang.org/docs/beginner/project-loans.md

     * <a href="https://github.com/kadena-io/pact-lang.org-code/blob/master/loans/2-challenges/1-module-and-keyset/solution.pact" target="_blank">Solution</a>

 !!!
 Note
-    If you’re unfamiliar with modules and keyset, our <a href="https://pactlang.org/beginner/pact-modules/" target="_blank">modules tutorial</a> is a great place to get started.
+    If you’re unfamiliar with modules and keyset, our <a href="https://pactlang.org/beginner/pact-modules/" target="_blank">Pact Modules Tutorial</a> is a great place to get started.

 ___